The thought of never having to hear another complaint sounds like heaven, right?

 What men and women think they are saying when they complain is often not what their partner hears.
 For example, when a man complains to his partner, “You are not home enough,” what a woman hears is that she is not being a “nurturing,” “cooperative,” or “loving” partner.

 Her reaction is to feel that he doesn’t understand all that she tries to do.
 What she hears is she has to do more to make him happy.
-She is also turned off because she feels he is being needy, and to be nurturing, cooperative, and loving she has to give more.
-In most cases she feels that she is already giving as much as she can, so to give more makes her feel overwhelmed.
+She is also turned off because she feels he is being needy, and in order to be nurturing, cooperative, and loving she has to give more.
+In most cases, she feels that she is already giving as much as she can so to give more makes her feel overwhelmed.

-Here is my favorite: Change the complaints or blame to a positive.
+My favorite: Change the complaint to a positive.

-A non-demanding request motivates a man best because it gives him the information he needs to give more in a relationship without saying that he has failed her in any way.
+A non-demanding request motivates a man best because it provides the information he needs in order to give more in a relationship without saying that he has failed her in any way.

 A Man’s Greatest Vulnerability

 Criticism affects men and women differently — depending on where we are most vulnerable.

 A man’s greatest vulnerability has to do with feeling controlled.
 Even a small complaint or criticism expressed in an emotional tone of unhappiness is kryptonite to a man.